Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Right Questions.md

 33. "What is the energy of this?"
 34. "What is the spirit of this?"
 35. "Who must I become in order to become a Co-Creator of the Best Possible Future for All?"
+36. "How are we as a human species Co-Operating the SpatioTemporal Domain we call [[Earth]]?"

 See also [[Journaling Questions]].